arminmoin/ML-Quadrat/README.md

 <a name="user-doc-quick"></a>
 ## ML2 Quick Users' Documentation (15-Minutes Tutorial)
-Since ML2 is based on ThingML, we highly encourage those users, who are not familiar with ThingML, to first read the documentation of ThingML and take a look at their samples: https://github.com/TelluIoT/ThingML
+Here, we provide a quick tutorial to get familiar with ML2.
+However, in order to read the full documentation, please go to the section ML2 Users' Documentation (Full Tutorial) below.

 ### Why ML2?
 Currently, ThingML and other Model-Driven Software Engineering (MDSE) tools for the IoT and CPS, that we are aware of, do not support Data Analytics and Machine Learning (DAML) at the modeling level.
 However, DAML methods and techniques are crucial for developing smart IoT services and CPS applications.
 Therefore, we enable DAML at the modeling level through our Domain-Specific Modeling Language (DSML) and tool.

 ### How to install ML2?
 **System requirements and software prerequisites:**
-You need a normal PC/laptop with at least XGB of main memory (RAM) and at least YGB of disk space.
+We recommend a normal PC/laptop with at least 4GB of main memory (RAM) and at least 1GB of free disk space.
 In this tutorial, we use a x86_64 Linux system with the Ubuntu 20.04.2 LTS (focal) operating system.
 Please install the following software before proceeding with the installation of ML2:

 1. Git (https://git-scm.com/): apt-get install git
 2. Apache Maven: https://maven.apache.org/: apt-get install maven